9ani/weatherAPI-app/README.md

 ## Overview

-This Weather App allows users to get real-time weather information, latest news, and images of a city.
-The application is built using Node.js, Express, and integrates with OpenWeatherMap API, News API, and Unsplash API.
+Weather App is a web application built using Node.js and Express that provides real-time weather information, latest news, and images for a given city.
+The app integrates with OpenWeatherMap API, News API, and Unsplash API.

 ## Features